WEEK-TV: Main channel

 On June 5, 2006, WEEK-TV established a news share agreement with WAOE.
-The arrangement resulted in this station debuting a weeknight-only prime-time newscast on the then-UPN affiliate.
+The arrangement resulted in this station debuting a weeknight-only prime time newscast on the then-UPN affiliate.
 Known as Primetime News at Nine (later known as News 25 at Nine on My59), the show could be seen for thirty minutes and offered competition to another weeknight half-hour production airing at the same time on WYZZ (produced by CBS affiliate WMBD-TV).
 WYZZ once aired a weekend edition of its newscast but this was dropped at some point in time.
 WAOE also provided a simulcast of WEEK-TV's weekday morning show (except for the first thirty-minute portion at 4:30 a.m.).
 After the JSA expired at the end of 2014, all WEEK-TV newscasts were dropped from WAOE.

 In March 2009, after becoming operated by WEEK-TV, WHOI shut down its separate news department and merged it with the NBC outlet.
 A new secondary set was built at the Springfield Road studios for use by WHOI to produce separate newscasts.
 That station let go of most of its production and newscast personnel but added four on-air personalities to WEEK-TV's news team—three of whom are still employed by WEEK-TV today.
 WHOI dropped its own weeknight newscasts at 5 and 6 p.m. for a new show seen at 5:30 p.m. so it would not directly compete with WEEK-TV's own programs in those time slots.
-Until 2016, WHOI continued to produce a separate weekday morning show (the two anchors for that program did not appear on WEEK-TV) and a weeknight newscast at 10 p.m..
+Until 2016, WHOI continued to produce a separate weekday morning show (the two anchors for that program did not appear on WEEK-TV) and a weeknight newscast at 10 p.m.

 For many years on weekends, WEEK-TV and WHOI simulcast local news but there could have been a delay or preemption on one station because of network obligations (most notably sports programming).
 At some point after combining operations, the two outlets became the first news department in the market to upgrade local newscast production to 16:9 enhanced definition widescreen.
 That would be the case for the next several years.
 Although not truly high definition, the shows matched the aspect ratio of HD television screens.

-In March 2020, due to the COVID-19 pandemic, WEEK-TV expanded its 10 p.m. newscast from 35 minutes to one hour.